anikchatt/miniproject1-601-ac/Sections/Pull.md

 ## Git-Pull

-`git pull` updates the local branch that you are currently checked out to with any new commits that have been on the remote [branch](/Sections/Branch.md) of the same repository.
-When contributing to an existing branch on Github, on a project called 'miniproject' and after having cloned it:
+`git pull` updates the local branch that you are currently checked out to with any new commits that have been on the remote [branch](/Sections/Branch.md) of the same repository. **git pull** is shorthand for **git fetch** followed by **git merge** to merge the retrieved branch heads into the current branch.

+For example, when contributing to an existing branch on Github, on a project called 'miniproject' and after having cloned it:

 ```
 # change into the desired directory